-This is a wonderful Sea Scallop Recipe from Galicia, in northern Spain.
-Combining scallops with cured meat is a widespread tradition everywhere -- bacon is a common accompaniment -- but here I use Spanish Serrano ham.
+This is a wonderful sea scallop recipe from Galicia, in northern Spain.
+Combining scallops with cured meat is a widespread tradition everywhere -- bacon is a common accompaniment -- but here we use Spanish Serrano ham.
 If Serrano ham isn’t readily available, use any high-quality dry-cure ham, such as prosciutto.
 The scallops are seared hard on one side, then simmered with sweet onions, saffron, a little ham, dry sherry and finely chopped parsley.
 It's a great dish served simply with crusty bread and a green salad.
 Count on 5 scallops per person for the main course; this recipe serves 4 that way.
 You can also drop the scallops to 3 per person and serve this as an appetizer.

 - 20 sea scallops

 - 4 tablespoons chopped Serrano ham (cut into pieces the same size as the onion)

 - 4 tablespoons finely chopped parsley1/3 cup dry sherry or white wine